nauam/Courses/docs/developer/06-logging-plugins.md

 ### Java plugin type

-Java-based plugins can be developed just as any other QW Control plugin, as described in the chapter [Plugin Development - Java Plugin Development](/developer/01-plugin-development.md#java-plugin-development).
+Java-based plugins can be developed just as any other Rundeck plugin, as described in the chapter [Plugin Development - Java Plugin Development](/developer/01-plugin-development.md#java-plugin-development).

 Your plugin class should implement the appropriate Java interface as described in the section for that plugin: